hseiji/hseiji.github.io/_tabs/about.md

 ### Hi there! 👋

-I am a full stack developer currently working as a Business Innovation Analyst at a Financial Institution.
+I am a Developer / Analyst currently working at a Financial Institution.
 I love to work on projects that enables me to use different approaches and be creative while solving complex problems.
-I have a bachelor in Computer Engineering and recently graduated from Lighthouse Labs bootcamp.
+I have a bachelor in Computer Engineering and recently graduated from a Web Development bootcamp at Lighthouse Labs.

 ### Skills